rajululkahf/alyal/README.md

-Alya is a file encryption and decryption tool implementing [Baheem](https://codeberg.org/rajululkahf/baheem).
+Alyal is a file encryption and decryption tool implementing [Baheem](https://codeberg.org/rajululkahf/baheem).

 1. Run `make` to compile.